Introduction

 Select Appropriate Materials and Manufacturing Methods

-Choosing suitable materials and manufacturing techniques is essential for manufacturing a prototype of medical equipment successfully.
+Choosing suitable materials and is essential for of successfully.
 Key best practices to consider include:

 -